proAbenezer/full-stack-open/part0/exercise_0.5/single_page_application_diagram.md

 	Browser->>Server:GET request to the server  https://studies.cs.helsinki.fi/exampleapp/spa
 	activate Server
-	Server->>Browser: The server sends back an HTML file to the client deactivate SBrowser: start parsing then rendering the HTML and it encounter Link tag
+	Server->>Browser: The server sends back an HTML file to the client deactivate Server: start parsing then rendering the HTML and it encounter Link tag

 	Browser->>Server: make a reqeust to get the CSS file